 Enter the years immediately before the Revolution and experience the grandeur of royal government in Virginia just before its collapse.
 Feel the tension between the rulers and the ruled in this revolutionary time as the British government's authority was increasingly questioned.
 Home to seven royal governors and the first two elected governors in Virginia, the Palace was meant to project British authority and wealth.
 From the large display of period swords and guns to the elegant décor and grand ballroom, the Palace was built to impress.

 Closed weekdays through mid-July for work and tuning of the new organ, open Saturday and Sunday and for evening concerts.
 This three-centuries-old Episcopal church has hosted many famous patriots.
 At the time of the Revolution the Church of England was the official church, and all Virginians were expected to attend regularly.
 Ask knowledgeable parish volunteers your questions or attend one of the Sunday services in this original building, which still serves an active community.

-Be an 18th-century customer.
-Share your fashion needs as boxes, drawers, and bundles full of the latest ornaments and accessories, called millinery, are offered for your inspection.
+Fancy yourself an 18th-century customer, shopping for boxes, drawers, and bundles full of the latest ornaments and accessories, called millinery.
 Consult with the mantua-maker about updating old gowns to bring them into the newest 18th-century fashion.Learn More